-One of the major complications that occur following diabetes mellitus, as the seventh leading cause of death, is excessive oxidant production and impaired antioxidant defense, which is characterized by elevated blood glucose levels and impaired carbohydrates, lipids, and protein metabolism, as well as changes in various gene expressions.1 Hyperglycemia in diabetes continuously increases the mitochondria formation of free radicals, especially reactive oxygen species (ROS), in several tissues such as the liver, kidney, testis, and heart.2
+One of the major complications that occur following diabetes mellitus, as the seventh leading cause of death, is excessive oxidant production and impaired antioxidant defense, which is characterized by elevated blood glucose levels and impaired carbohydrates, lipids, and protein metabolism, as well as changes in various gene expressions.
+Hyperglycemia in diabetes continuously increases the mitochondria formation of free radicals, especially reactive oxygen species (ROS), in several tissues such as the liver, kidney, testis, and heart.

-To guard against or respond to the destructive effects of free radicals, various antioxidant defense systems including anti-oxidant enzymes such as catalase (CAT), glutathione peroxidase (GPx), NADPH dehydrogenase guinone (NQO1), and Heme oxygenase 1 (HO-1) are induced in cells.
+To guard against or respond to the destructive effects of free radicals, various antioxidant systems including anti-oxidant enzymes such as catalase (CAT), glutathione peroxidase (GPx), NADPH dehydrogenase quinone (NQO1), and Heme oxygenase 1 (HO-1) are induced in cells.
 On the other hand, antioxidant factors such as vitamins C and E act as free radical scavengers.3 Coenzyme Q10 (CoQ-10) is a fat-soluble molecule made naturally in the body.
 It plays an important role as a carrier for ATP synthesis.4 In recent years, CoQ-10 due to its anti-inflammatory, antioxidant, and antidiabetic effects has received much attention in various therapeutic applications.
 As a powerful antioxidant, CoQ-10 is involved in neutralizing free radicals and inhibiting lipid peroxidation.5 Recently, CoQ-10 has been used to treat prevalent cardiac problems, diabetes, neurological diseases such as Alzheimer's and Parkinson's, and metabolic disorders including hyperlipidemia, hypertension, and mitochondrial diseases.6 Several studies demonstrated that CoQ-10 improved oxidative stress and clinical manifestations of diabetes mellitus, whereas its exact molecular mechanisms remained fully unknown.7 In this regard, for identification of the possible mechanisms involved in the antioxidant property of CoQ-10, the genes involved in this pathway must be determined to achieve new supplementary therapeutic alternatives for the treatment of diabetes.

 One of the fundamental signaling pathways that play a key role in regulating the expression of various antioxidant genes, including NQO1, HO-1, CAT, and GPx, is nuclear factor erythroid 2-related factor 2 /Kelch-like ECH-associated protein1(Nrf2/Keap1).
-Finally, the product of these main genes improves cellular antioxidant defenses against oxidative stress and restores cellular homeostasis.8

-HO-1, which has antioxidant, anti-apoptotic, and anti-inflammatory properties, is activated in response to oxidative stress and degrades heme into free ferrous iron, carbon monoxide, and biliverdin.9 NQO1 is an enzyme encoded by the NQO1 gene, which encodes an oxidoreductase enzyme that plays an important role in the detoxification of quinones and their derivatives.10 It was found that expression of Nrf2 declined under chronic oxidative stress conditions, whereas Nrf2 activators such as vitamin D, curcumin, and resveratrol significantly improved the Nrf2 gene expression in combating chronic oxidative stress such as diabetes, as well as reducing the expression of Keap-1, and ultimately stimulating the antioxidant enzymes expression.^{11, 12}
+Finally, the product of these main genes improves cellular antioxidant defenses against oxidative stress and restores cellular homeostasis.8 into free ferrous iron, carbon monoxide, and biliverdin.
+NQO1 is an enzyme encoded by the NQO1 gene, which encodes an oxidoreductase enzyme that plays an important role in the detoxification of quinones and their derivatives.
+Let was found that expression of Nrf2 declined under chronic oxidative stress conditions, whereas Nrf2 activators such as vitamin D, curcumin, and resveratrol significantly improved the Nrf2 gene expression in combating chronic oxidative stress-induced illnesses such as diabetes, as well as reducing the expression of Keap-1, and ultimately stimulating the antioxidant enzymes expression.
+Let which is an enzyme expression.